splash-networks/admin-panel-doc/docs/index.md

 ## Configuration Steps

-The typical flow of operations when working on a new Splash Admin application would be like this:
+The typical flow of operations when working on a new deployment of Splash Air would be like this:

 ![Flow](assets/images/flow.png)